syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

    The default value is true.
   * `lastPageItemVisible` - Set the false to lastPageItemVisible property for hiding the last page navigation button.
 The default value is true.
   * `nextPageItemVisible` - Set the false to nextPageItemVisible property for hiding the next page navigation button.
 The default value is true.
-  * `previousPageItemVisible` - Set the false to irstPageItemVisible property for hiding the previous page navigation button.
+  * `previousPageItemVisible` - Set the false to firstPageItemVisible property for hiding the previous page navigation button.
 The default value is true.

 The following sample demonstrate the page button customization,